 Why it matters

-Treasury must mint and issue $2.50 coins in gold, silver, and standard metals to celebrate the 250th anniversary of U.S. independence.
+Treasury must mint and issue commemorative $2.50 coins in gold, silver, and regular metal to mark the 250th anniversary of the Declaration of Independence.

 Who benefits from H.R.
 5616?